Bwindi Impenetrable National Park

 , Widespread(15-50%)

 Crop damage around the forest edge remains a source of conflict between park authorities and local farmers, with crop raiding by elephants, gorillas, chimps, baboons and other primates, as well as bushpigs, antelope and birds (EoH, 2007; Akampurila et al 2015).
 This conflict is exacerbated by the long boundary (relative to area protected), and high population pressure all along it.
 Crop raiding influences the attitudes of communities negatively towards conservation, reduces the ability of families to feed themselves and leads to poaching and snaring (EoH, 2007).
 Resentment by local people over the lack of support for crop raiding drove illegal activities.
 This has important implications for conservation, as local feelings of injustice about conservation is a primary driver of illegal activities (in addition to the poverty drivers) (Baker et al., 2014).
 Crop raiding is the biggest threat to the already improved people/park relationship at the site (UWA 2013; Akampurila et al 2015).
-Several methods to mitigate the problem of crop raiding have been proposed but the problem still persits due to gaps in the implementing the mitigation ostensibly caused by the park management prioritising the measures and lacking the funds to implement the measures.
+Several methods to mitigate the problem of crop raiding have been proposed but the problem still persists in part due to lacking funds to implement the measures.
 Despite the problem, only a few areas have implemented the crop raiding mitigation measures around the park.
 However, these interventions are being strengthened to reduce the conflicts.
-The HUGO teams numbering 119 individuals are in all frontline parishes.
+The HUGO teams numbering 134 individuals are in all frontline parishes (IGCP, 2024b) that are prone to crop raiding.
 4.1 km of the park which is a hot spot for crop raiding by elephants is targeted for bee fences (IUCN Consultation, 2020).
+Several methods to mitigate the problem of crop raiding have been introduced in the problem locations, though their efficacy has been patchy due to several challenges that include limited funds for materials, commitment of farmers to maintenance of established interventions and cohesiveness of the interventions.

 Recreational Activities